2021 Lane Lecture & Direct Democracy Symposium

 Below, you will find the agenda with hyperlinks to speaker biographies.
 Symposium materials are available at a link on the right side of this page.

 The entire symposium was recorded and is available for viewing at this link or below.
-If you would like Nebraska CLE credit, please register at the link on the right side of this page.

 The reason for this is symposium is Nebraska’s experience with our direct-democracy provisions, found in our state constitution.
 While the main culprit of our recent angst is the single-subject rule, this is but a piece of a larger puzzle related to the role of direct-democracy provisions in state government.